 Additional financial literacy instruction involving the state standards is in effect with the high school World History and United States History courses.
 There are elective courses that provide instruction in the standards and indicators associated with the Maryland State Curriculum for Personal Financial Literacy Education.
-The courses include: Business Education: • Financial and Technology Literacy (FTL) offered to 9th graders. • Financial Management Using Software Applications (Grades 10-12) • Career Research and Development Program of Study (Grades 11-12, 2 courses) Family and Consumer Sciences: • Independent and Family Living (Grades 11-12) • Consumer and Resource Management (Grades 9-12) Social Studies: • Economics (Grades 11-12) • Law in America (Grades 11-12).
+The courses include: Business Education: • Financial and Technology Literacy (FTL) offered to 9th graders. • Financial Management Using Software Applications (Grades 10-12) • Career Research and Development Program of Study (Grades 11-12, 2 courses) Family and Consumer Sciences: • Independent and Family Living (Grades 11-12) • Consumer and Resource Management (Grades 9-12) Social Studies: • Economics (Grades 11-12).